Lessons in Learning Chinese: Greg Bell

 I’ve been studying Chinese since 2005, but my interest would really have to be traced back to my Japanese studies.
 In high school, I decided to try Japanese class.
 3 years of Spanish and then Japanese, why not?
 The teacher was particularly adamant about learning Kanji first, and teaching us to not fear the characters, as it were.

 Do you have a certain philosophy for how you approach learning Chinese?
-Do you have any grand 想法s about it all?
+Do you have any grand 想法 s about it all?

-“Serious fun”.
+“Serious fun.”
 Just that one should follow their interests and see how far it takes them!
 You know what you do and don’t like, and try and follow that throughout your studies, no matter how much it may feel like you’re not “actually studying”.
 I guess that is kind of a core philosophy: studying doesn’t have to feel like studying.
 Just because you don’t open a textbook or do 500 SRS reps doesn’t mean you’re not studying.
-In fact, what is more important is that your interact with the language in some way.
+In fact, what is more important is that you interact with the language in some way.
 You listen to a song.
 You watch a video.
 You read a book/manga/magazine.
-You read news online.
+You read the news online.
 You play a video game.
 You flip through a textbook for pleasure.
 Either way, as long as you’re finding time to interact with Chinese–that’s all you need.

 What aspects of studying Chinese do you enjoy the most?